 The Risky Way To Use Prop Firms

 The wrong way to use prop firms is simply to not diversify your risk.
 When traders finally get funding they ignore their own small accounts.
-I understand why, if DT4X Trader have given you $50,000, why would you bother trading your own $3000 account?
+I understand why, if BluFx have just given you $50,000 why would you bother trading your own $3000 account?

 However, if your chosen prop firm runs into financial difficulties, you’ve put all of your eggs in one basket.
 Not only are you taking on the additional risk, you’re also missing out on hundreds of trades on your personal accounts which could lead to a huge compounded return over the few years that you’re FTMO funded for!